THE LAW OF TOTAL TRICKS - a bidding tool for decision

 Can we have safety levels to play depending on our fit?

-Vernes also established that besides the traditional safety level to play based on hcp we can use to determine the level of bidding where hcp has oscilation between 20-20/ 21-19 / 22-18 / 23-17 safety levels given by the distribution of the trumps.
+Vernes also established that besides the traditional safety level to play based on hcp we can use to determine the level of bidding where hcp has oscillation between 20-20/ 21-19 / 22-18 / 23-17 safety levels given by the distribution of the trumps.
 This means, excluding vulnerability (Vul against nVul), we can compete having less hcp without many risks:

 - with 8 trumps at level 2,